How Can a Lead Scoring Template Help Capture Great Leads?

 -HubSpot

-We use fifty-seven as the number of points that a lead earns to be considered hot.
+Many teams use fifty-seven as a common “hot lead” threshold, but this value should be calibrated based on your own conversion data.
 You can use 57 or another number that makes sense for your business.
 Why 57?

 57% of the purchase decision is complete before a customer even calls a supplier.